 Resource Requests - For 2020, an additional 0.52% tax increase was implemented to provide final year funding for positions approved by Council in the prior year.
-No 2020 resource requests were approved in this budget.
+No 2020 resource requests are incorporated into the draft 2020 budget.

 Water costs - A large proportion of water costs (40% for 2020) are bulk water purchases from the CRD.
 These costs are subject to change each year dependant on CRD regional infrastructure work and operating costs.
 In 2020 the CRD bulk water rate went up 2.85%.